FileHold Desktop Application (FDA) antivirus best practices

-Objective: The goal is to set Anti virus software (McAfee, Trend Micro, AVG, Nod32, Kaspersky, Symantec, etc.) so it does not do real time threat/file analysis on specific folders that are heavily used by the FileHold Desktop Application and EMC QuickScan Pro.
+The goal is to set antivirus software (McAfee, Trend Micro, AVG, Nod32, Kaspersky, Symantec, etc.) so it does not do real time threat/file analysis on specific folders that are heavily used by the FileHold Desktop Application.

-Set exceptions to the following FileHold Desktop Application (FDA) folders
+To set exceptions to FileHold Desktop Application (FDA) folders

 - FileHold Desktop Application > Program Folder